megatron-github/Search-Engine-Optimization/README.md

 O(l·m·n) for l = # words in the query, m = # words in the tweet, and n = # available tweets.
 ```

 With Python's dictionary (similar to a hash table), we can save each word in a tweet as a unique key.
 Under each key, we will build a set of tweets that contain the keyword (i.e, key = "hello", tweets(key) = {"hello world"}).
-Using the keyword, we can access the desired set of tweets in *O(1)* time.
+Using the keyword, we can access the desired set of tweets in *O(1)*-time.
 With such an approach, we don't have to worry about the number of words in each tweet going forward.
 Thus, we will have new time complexity of
 ```
 O(l·n) for l = # words in the query, and n = # available tweets.
 ```
 We want to store the tweets containing the keyword into a set because we want to perform set operations when filtering for desired tweets.

 In addition, we will also build another dictionary with the tweet strings as keys.
 Associated with each key is the tweet's timestamp.
 We only want to save the tweet's latest timestamp in case of a tweet is repeated.
 With this set of data, we will have access to all the tweets and their timestamps given by the users.
-We need a set of all the tweets to deal with the logical operator *!
-(NOT)* and the set operation Difference.
+We need a set of all the tweets to deal with the logical operator **_!_ (_NOT_)** and the set operation Difference.

 ### Set Operations

 Given a search query, we desired a set of tweets, where each tweet in the set contains all of the query words.
 Now that, for each query word, we can retrieve a set of tweets.
 Our desired set of tweets is the Intersection of all retrieved sets.
-Since we want to extend our machine to handle search operations such as **& (AND)**, **| (OR)**, and **!
-(NOT)**, we want to apply other set operations such as Union and Difference.
+Since we want to extend our machine to handle search operations such as **_&_ (_AND_)**, **_|_ (_OR_)**, and **_!_ (_NOT_)**, we want to apply other set operations such as Union and Difference.

 We use Intersection when we want a set of tweets, where each tweet contains all the query words.
 We can apply a similar idea with the operation Union.
 Similar to the logical operator OR, Union returns a set of tweets, where each tweet contains one or more than two query words.
 With the logical operator NOT, we want to retrieve all the tweets that do not include the query word.
 Given S = the set of all available tweets, the operation Difference will subtract all the tweets containing the query word from S. Python has optimized built-in functions for all the mentioned set operations.
 Given the sets *s* and *t*, the average running time of Python set operations is *O(len(s) or len(t))*.
 For intersection, the worst case is *O(len(s) · len(t))*.
 The biggest set of tweets we can retrieve is the set of all available tweets.
 Thus, on average, we can understand the time complexity of set operations to be
 ```